Georgian

 Georgian jewelry is as varied as it is sumptuous.
 Diamonds initially were the gemstone of choice, with the most prevalent cuts being the rose cut and old mine.
 Colored gemstones such as emeralds, sapphires, and rubies became more common beginning in the mid-1700s.

-900265 - Georgian Gold Silver Sapphire Diamond Cluster Ring
+96700 - Circa 1780 Georgian Gold Garnet Diamond Cluster Ring

 A distinctive feature of early Georgian jewelry is the use of closed back settings where gemstones were mounted in a way that enclosed their entire pavilion, or bottom half.
 To help reflect light and adjust a gemstone’s coloring, foil was sometimes placed underneath the mounted stone.